fluxcd/go-git-providers/README.md

 If you need to run `make test` for your fork/branch you may need to supply the following environment variables:
 - GIT_PROVIDER_ORGANIZATION : For GitHub this should be an organization whereas for GitLab this should be a top-level group.
 As this environment variable is used for both test suites, the name of the GitHub organization must match the name of the GitLab top-level group.
 Also, this organization needs to have its repository default branch set to `main`.
+For stash specify and existing project.
 - GIT_PROVIDER_USER : This should be the same username for both GitHub and GitLab.
 - GITLAB_TEST_TEAM_NAME : An existing GitLab group.
 - GITLAB_TEST_SUBGROUP : An existing GitLab subgroup of the GIT_PROVIDER_ORGANIZATION top-level group.